RayTiasha/Atliq-Sales-Analysis/README.md

 # AtliQ Hardware's Sales Performance Analysis

 ## Project Background
 Atliq Hardware manufactures computers, peripherals, and storage products for markets across the APAC, EMEA, and NA regions.
-The Sales Director wants to understand underperforming markets based on the net sales from the previous two years and identify growth opportunities so that he can make informed decisions for the upcoming FY22.
+The Sales Director wants to understand underperforming markets based on the net sales from the previous two years and identify growth opportunities so that he can make informed decisions for the upcoming year 2022.

 ## Tool used
 Microsoft Excel